Dakṣiṇā

-' or Dakshina (दक्षिणा) is a Sanskrit word found in Hinduism, Buddhism, Sikh and Jain literature where it may mean any donation, fees or honorarium given to a cause, monastery, temple, spiritual guide or after a ritual.
+' or Dakshina (दक्षिणा) is a Sanskrit word found in Hindu, Buddhist, Sikh and Jain literature where it may mean any donation, fees or honorarium given to a cause, monastery, temple, spiritual guide or after a ritual.
 It may be expected, or a tradition or voluntary form of dāna.
 The term is found in this context in the Vedic literature.

 It may mean honorarium to a guru for education, training or guidance.

 Etymology and description

 According to Monier Williams, the term is found in many Vedic texts, in the context of "a fee or present to the officiating priest (consisting originally of a cow, Kātyāyana Śrautasūtra 15, Lāṭyāyana Śrautasūtra 8.1.2)", a 'donation to the priest', a 'reward', an 'offering to a guru', a 'gift, donation'.